paulvee/VBA-Curve-Tracer/README.md

 "Design is easy, production is hell"

 At this moment, we're finding out what this means.
-While going through the process of having PCBWAY produce the Main board, to test the process, we are finding several issues with our BOM due to part end-of-life, availability, prices and some hard to get resistor values.
-We're now in the process of fine tuning the BOM together.
-Once we have the Main board in production, we'll start this process on the Front board.
-The production by PCBWAY will only be for SMD parts, so this requires special BOM's and Pick&Place files.
+While going through the process of having PCBWAY produce boards for 10 instruments, we have found several issues with our original BOM due to part end-of-life, part shortages, prices and some hard to get resistor values.
+We've now fine-tuned the BOM's and updated the schematics.
+The production by PCBWAY will only be for the SMD parts on the Main and Front boards, so this requires special BOM's and Pick&Place files.
+Due to the few parts on the Front Panel, the setup costs are too high so this will be done by ourselves.
-We are also updating the schematics and layouts with these changes.
-Do not order the boards just yet.
-I'll let you know when we're done.

-The Main board files are now updated and the board is in production with SMD added.
-We're now finding that the main capacitor of 2200uF/250V is hard to get so we're going to add a 4-pin alternative to the layout.
-Stay tuned.
+Stay tuned...

 ---------------------------------------------------------------------------------------------------